2012 MAZDA BT-50 REVIEW

 It would be a mistake to dismiss the Mazda because of its awkward ‘out-there’ styling.
 Look beneath the surface and you’ll find one of the most capable utes on the market today.

-It’s got a fantastically tractable engine, a commodious and comfortable interior and an equipment list that boasts more mod-cons than the typical 4x4 ute.
+It’s got a remarkably tractable engine, a commodious and comfortable interior and an equipment list that boasts more mod-cons than the typical 4x4 ute.

-For small business owners it would prove a superb workhorse.
-It’s also super off-road, and, with that 3.35 tonne towing capacity, those with boats, horse floats or heavy trailers to tow will find the BT-50 right up their alley.
+A superb workhorse, it is also super off-road.
+And, with that 3.35 tonne towing capacity, those with boats, horse floats or heavy trailers to tow will find the BT-50 right up their alley.

 Related News & Reviews at TMR ▼